AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

 ---
 # Installing and Configuring AEM Document Security Extension for Microsoft Office{#installing-and-configuring-aem-document-security-extension-for-microsoft-office}

-This document guides you through installing and configuring Adobe Experience Manager Document Security Extension for Microsoft Office.
+This document guides you through installing and configuring the Adobe Experience Manager Document Security Extension for Microsoft Office.

 This document includes information about the following tasks:

-* Installing Document Security Extension for Microsoft Office
+* Installing Document Security Extension for Microsoft Office.
 * Preconfiguring the installer to point to the LiveCycle Rights Management ES2 or later or Document Security add-on for AEM 6.0 Forms or later.
-* Configuring the automatic application of default policy
+* Configuring the automatic application of the default policy.

 ## Before you install {#before-you-install}

-Before you install Document Security Extension for Microsoft Office, ensure that:
+Before you install the Document Security Extension for Microsoft Office, ensure that:

 * You have read the [Release Notes](document-security-extension-release-notes.md).
 * Microsoft Office is activated.
 Activation dialog does not appear on opening Microsoft Office applications.